JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 cart.subtotal(); // subtotal called for Juan
 ```

 Notice how the returned value for customer was `Juan`.
 This was a result of assigning the receiver '`this`' to the property called `customer`.
-If I had instead coded the string inside `console.log` without using the 'this' keyword, JS would have then thought that I was referring to a global variable called `customer`.
+If I had instead coded the string inside `console.log` without using the '`this`' keyword, JS would have then thought that I was referring to a global variable called `customer`.
 However, because the object `cart` does contain a property called customer, I am able to refer to itself by assigning '`this`' as the reciever of `customer`.

 Now what would happen if I was to reference the function `subtotal` (from the `cart` object), into another, unrelated object?